lenn0n/devGuide/backend/getting-started-with-nodejs.md

 ## ☢️ Event Emitters and Util
-ℹ️ **EventEmitter**E is a powerful feature in Node. js that enables asynchronous and event-driven programming.
+ℹ️ **EventEmitter** is a powerful feature in Node. js that enables asynchronous and event-driven programming.
 A handy tool for making different parts of a program talk to each other by sending and receiving messages.

 ℹ️ **Util** module supports the needs of Node.js internal APIs.
 Many of the utilities are useful for application and module developers as well.
 One of them is `inherits`